reyharighy/Predictive_Machine_Learning_for_Telco_Customer_Churn/README.md

 ## Imbalanced Dataset
 The dataset as a whole has an unequal proportion of target classes where in this case study, the number of customers who churn is far less than subscribers who are still subscribed.
 This can cause several disadvantages, including model performance that tends to be biased, poor generalization, non-representative measurement evaluation results, and wrong interpretation of existing problems.
 This happens because the amount of data for the minority class, in this case churn customers, is insufficient when the training process is carried out on the algorithm model used.
 As a result, the algorithm model will produce poor performance in detecting churn customers even though overall it has fairly good accuracy.
 These deficiencies can be anticipated by manipulating the data so that the number of positive and negative classes is equal.
 Please find the detailed process in [Imbalanced Dataset](Imbalanced_Dataset.ipynb).

+## Hyperparameter Tuning
+Basically the developed algorithm model can produce more optimal performance by adjusting a set of hyperparameters from the algorithm model itself.
+The goal of hyperparameter tuning is to find the combination of parameters that produces the best model performance, including searching through hyperparameter tuning to find optimal values ​​based on certain evaluation metrics.
+Please find the detailed process in [Hyperparameter Tuning](Hyperparameter_Tuning.ipynb).